jerrykizilos/Operationalize-a-Machine-Learning-Microservice-API/README.md

 and upload our GitHub repository
 - We end the project successfuly after we have tested our code with CircleCI

+## A short explanation of our files in the repo

 - config.yml: CircleCI special file to test the code and get a passed-badge
 - app.py: main application, which calculates the predictions